BrightGamePanel/bgpanel/README.txt

 9. CHMOD file '/.ssh/passphrase' to 0644.

-Enjoy your updated version of BrightGamePanel !
+Enjoy your updated version of Bright Game Panel !